1self-destruction/s21_linux_1/Readme.md

 ![ip-a](img/ip-a.JPG)

+##### In the report give an explanation for the presence of the lo interface.

 Interface lo can be used by network client software to communicate with a server application located on the same computer.
 That is, if you specify the URL http://127.0.0.1/ or http://localhost/ in the web browser on the computer where the web server is running, it takes you to that computer's web site.
 This mechanism works without any active connection, so it is useful for testing services without compromising their security as with remote network access.

 ##### Use the console command to get the ip address of the device you are working on from the DHCP server.

 ![wget](img/wget.JPG)

+Decode DHCP in the report.

 Dynamic Host Configuration Protocol (DHCP) is a network management protocol used to automate the process of configuring devices on IP networks, thus allowing them to use network services such as DNS, NTP, and any communication protocol based on UDP or TCP.